2024–2026 Cuba blackouts: November

 On 6 November, Hurricane Rafael made landfall near Playa Majana, Artemisa Province, causing a nationwide blackout.

 December

 On 4 December, the Antonio Guiteras thermoelectric plant failed again, causing a nationwide blackout.

+2025

+September

+A 24-hour blackout ensued following a mechanical breakdown at one of Cuba's largest plants on 11 September 2025.

+December

+Following two days of peak-hour power shortages across the island, a transmission line failure on 3 December 2025 caused a 12-hour total blackout in the greater Havana region.